 The conversion to make these pancakes gluten-free was a breeze and yes, they are featherlite thanks to 2 TABLEspoons of baking powder.
 I know that sounds like way too much baking powder for a recipe with just one cup of flour.
 But it works and you don’t taste the baking powder at all.

-These pancakes are easily made dairy-free with the use of a milk substitute.
 Parks’ recipe calls for 2 Tbsps. sugar but I used natural unsweetened peanut butter so I added an extra 2 tsps. sugar.

 I’m sure that almond butter would be a great substitute for the peanut butter or even sun butter if you avoid all nuts.
 Top these gluten-free pancakes with your favorite jam and you have the perfect PBJ combo.